September - An Idea for Every Day - Week 4

 |Peace image via RawPixel|

-Peace, at least lasting world peace, seems an unattainable goal.
-One, that I think most of us agree, would be nice to attain.
-But it is an ideal.
+Peace, or at least lasting world peace, seems an unattainable goal - an ideal.
 However, that doesn’t mean that we can’t work toward that end.
-Just because something is unattainable, doesn’t mean we don’t strive toward achieving that end, especially if we think it’s worthwhile.
-And peace, is definitely a worthwhile goal.
-Perhaps, the most reasonable place to start in the search for peace is within ourselves.
+Just because something is unattainable, doesn’t mean we don’t strive toward achieving it, especially if we think it’s worthwhile.
+And peace is a worthwhile goal.
+The most reasonable place to start in the search for peace is within ourselves.
 Maybe when we attain peace there, even if it’s only for an instant, we’re more capable of extending peace outward.
 To help you grow in your journey toward peace discovery, sample these ideas we’ve stewed on for you.

-The United States Institute of Peace provides a set of five peace teaching lesson plans (they’ll define conflict, understand levels of conflict, define peace, list categories of a peacebuilder and explore ways to observe conflict in an attempt to find a resolution) and an appendix of action ideas for your Third to Fifth Grade learners.
+The United States Institute of Peace provides a set of five peace teaching lesson plans (They’ll define conflict, understand levels of conflict, define peace, list categories of a peacebuilder, and explore ways to observe conflict to find a resolution.) and an appendix of action ideas for your Third to Fifth Grade learners.
 For additional support, this site also provides a list of books about peace.

 |Fall Leaf via PXFuel|